usrbinkat/uor-zot/iac/README.md

 ### 📊 What It Solves

-- **Rapid Prototyping**: Ideal for developers who need to quickly spin up a Kubernetes cluster.
+- **Rapid Prototyping**: Ideal for developing Zot on Kubernetes.
-- **Local Development**: Perfect for testing Kubernetes deployments locally.
+- **Local Development**: Perfect for testing locally on Kind Kubernetes.
 - **Automation**: Easily integrate into CI/CD pipelines.

 ## 🚀 Getting Started